In the studio

 Bowie, Bolan And The Brooklyn Boy

 Towards the end of the sessions Bowie recorded a cover version of the Who’s ‘Pictures Of Lily’.
-This was not intended for Toy, but was bound for the 2001 tribute album The Songs Of The Who.
-The recording featured Mark Plati on guitar and bass, and Sterling Campbell on drums.
+This was not intended for Toy, but was bound for the 2001 tribute album Substitute: The Songs Of The Who.
+The recording featured Mark Plati on guitar, bass, and vocals, and Sterling Campbell on drums and vocals.

 The mixing of Toy began in October 2000 at Looking Glass Studios, Philip Glass’s studio on the ninth floor of 632 Broadway in Manhattan.